fourloops/StopwatchFO/README.md

 Get the latest updates on the  [Fourloops blog](http://fourloops.github.io/FourLoopsBlog/index.html).

 ## What?
-This is a stopwatch app built by Francesco & Owen strictly using TDD.
+This is a stopwatch app built by Francesco & Owen of FourLoops ([see our blog here](http://fourloops.github.io/FourLoopsBlog/)) strictly using TDD.

 ## Why?
 In order to time things.
 And to practise our TDD.